stellar/stellar-protocol/core/cap-xxxx.md

 Cloud hosted HSMs have made HSMs accessible and they have become popular for generating and storing keys securely.
-Cloud HSMs typically support a small subset of FIPS algorithms along with ECDSA secp256k1 which isn’t FIPS approved, but popular due to Bitcoin’s and Ethereum's use and broad use in other blockchains.
+Cloud HSMs typically support a small subset of FIPS approved algorithm implementations along with ECDSA secp256k1 which isn’t FIPS approved, but popular due to Bitcoin’s and Ethereum's use and broad use in other blockchains.

 Stellar supports a single assymetric key type and signing algorithm for controlling accounts, ed255519.
 Ed25519 is not included in approved lists of